How (and Why) to Make a Home Emergency Binder

 Intro with Instructions

-This is where you explain what to do with the information in the binder.
+This goes in the first tab, and it’s where you explain what to do with the information in the binder.
 For example, how do you move your money around?
-Does your salary get sent into your savings account or checking?
+Does your salary get sent into your savings account or checking, or does someone need to pick up a paycheck for you, and if so how?
 How do you pay your bills?
+Check, autopay, electronic payments?

 Essential Documents

-The heart of your emergency binder will be the collection of critical documents that you’ll need in the event of a crisis.
-Gather the following items and organize them into clearly labeled sections:
+The heart of your emergency binder will be the critical documents that you’ll need in the event of a crisis.

 Identification documents: include copies of passports, driver’s licenses, birth certificates, etc.